 The COVID-19 pandemic, the related infodemic, the digital transformation these have accelerated, and the social and especially racial inequities these have highlighted have caused me to rethink, reorder, and refine my 9.5 theses about technology.
 (I share some thoughts about the most significant changes here.)

 Here is the current version of these, including many updated links to relevant posts:

-3. We are living through a unique and transformative moment in history.
-New digital and networked information and communication technologies, powered by autonomous and intelligent systems, are profoundly and irrevocably changing our lives and world.
+1. We are living through a unique and transformative moment in history.
+New digital and networked information and communication technologies, increasingly powered by autonomous and intelligent systems, are profoundly and irrevocably changing our lives and world.

-8. We are digitally naïve.
-Individually and collectively, we need to reflect on how we are shaping our technologies, how they are shaping us, and close the current ethical gap between our intentions and actions.
-We need to become digitally literate and digitally wise.
+6. We are digitally naïve.
+Individually and collectively, we need to reflect on how we are shaping new information and communication technologies and how they are shaping us, and we need to close the current ethical gap between our intentions and actions.
+We need to become digitally literate as well as digitally wise agents.